10 Tips for Better Catch & Release

-With almost every species of New England food and game fish regulated by size and bag limits, it’s important, for conservation sake, to give any fish that needs to be released the best chance of survival.
+If you want or need to release a fish, it’s important, for conservation’s sake, to give it the best chance of survival.
 And while you don’t need a degree in fish biology to figure out what’s good or bad for a fish, here are some pointers on how to improve its post-release odds.

 The longer a fish is fought, the less chance it has of surviving after being released.
 If you’re serious about catch and release, try to land the fish as quickly as possible.